nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 check is done via `Order::isFromCustomer` which returns `true` if the `Order` is associated with the `Customer` and `false` otherwise.

+##### Deletion of Ingredient objects

-The `Person` and `Order` dependency is just one example of data consistency.
-Another key instance of data consistency occurs between the `Ingredient` and `Dish` classes; a deleted Ingredient also affects all the dishes that use that ingredient.
+Another key instance of data consistency occurs between the `Ingredient` and `Dish` classes.
+The deletion of an Ingredient also affects all the dishes that use that ingredient and hence, those `Dish`es will also be removed.

+When an `Ingredient` is being attempted to be deleted, a check is first done to see if any `Dish` uses that `Ingredient`.
+If no `Dish` uses the `Ingredient`, then it is deleted immediately.

+However, in the event that there are `Dish`es that use the `Ingredient` in question, then a warning will be displayed and users will be required to re-enter their command but with a `-f` flag to confirm that they want to also delete all `Dish`es associated with the `Ingredient`.

+##### Logging of Order object

+Data consistency extends beyond deletion.
+When `Order` objects are created, the `Ingredient`s and their quantities are tabulated from the `Dish`es and their respective quantities.
+The quantity of each `Ingredient` is then decremented by the corresponding amount.
+This automated data link ensures that the restaurant owner will be notified when they are attempting to place orders for dishes that have insufficient stock to produce.

 #### Concurrent list display